Azure/data-api-builder/README.md

 #### 2.2 Supply a `connection-string` for the respective `database-type`

-Project startup requires a connection string to be defined (**Note:** Dynamic config is out of scope of this initial startup guide).
+Project startup requires a config that can be generated using hawaii-cli.

-In your editor of choice, locate template configuration files in the `DataGateway.Service` directory of the form `hawaii-config.XXX.json`.

-Supply a value `connection-string` for the project to be able to connect the service to your database.
-These connection strings will be specific to the instance of the database that you are running.
-Example connection strings are provided for assistance.

-**Using Cli-Tool**:
+##### Use Cli-tool to Generate the config
 Below command will let you generate the config file with the required database-type and connection-string (**Note:** --name denotes name of the generated config, do not add extension).
 ```
 hawaii init --name hawaii-config.XXX --database-type <<DBTYPE>> --connection-string <<CONNSTRING>>
 ```

+In your editor of choice, you can locate template configuration files in the `DataGateway.Service` directory of the form `hawaii-config.XXX.json`.

+Supply a value `connection-string` for the project to be able to connect the service to your database.
+These connection strings will be specific to the instance of the database that you are running.
+Example connection strings are provided for assistance.

 #### MsSql